 (C) Teacher and administrator qualifications.
 Teachers and administrators shall have received a bachelor's degree or the equivalent thereof from a recognized college or university.

 (D) Courses of study.
 Each non-chartered, non-tax supported school shall have courses of study for the following subjects:

 (1) Language arts;

 (2) Geography, the history of the United States and Ohio, and national, state, and local government;

 (9) Other subjects as prescribed by the non-chartered, non-tax supported school.

-(H) Pupils attending a non-chartered, non-tax supported school are not entitled to pupil transportation as provided pursuant to section 3327.01 of the Revised Code, and pupils attending a non-chartered, non-tax supported school are not entitled to auxiliary services as provided pursuant to section 3317.06 of the Revised Code.
+(G) Pupils attending a non-chartered, non-tax supported school are not entitled to pupil transportation and pupils attending a non-chartered, non-tax supported school are not entitled to auxiliary services.

-A non-chartered, non-tax supported school is not entitled to nonpublic administrative cost reimbursement provided pursuant to section 3317.063 of the Revised Code.
+A non-chartered, non-tax supported school is not entitled to nonpublic administrative cost reimbursement.

 Promulgated Under: 119.03